gbroxey/blog/wip5.md

   result -= y0 + 1 #left border
 ```

 Now we are convinced that, given the points of the convex hull of a shape, we can count the lattice points inside.
-Here's how a circle of radius $16$ looks, broken up into trapezoids:
+Here's how a positive quarter circle looks, broken up into trapezoids:

 <center><img src="/blog/docs/assets/images/wip/circ_trapezoids.png"></center>
 <br>

+### Wait, a Hyperbola Does Not Make a Convex Set

+Oops.
+Okay, but helpfully, we are allowed to count whatever points we want, so instead we'll count the points outside of the hyperbola.
+We can rotate everything around like this:

+TODO

+### Finding the Convex Hull

+This is the really important part of this algorithm.
+All of the stuff with trapezoids is completely useless if we can't quickly find them!
+This section is about how we can efficiently jump from one chull point to the next.

+At this point is when I'd like to introduce this problem more generally.

+We have a function $f$ defined on some interval $[x_0, x_1]$ which takes non-negative real values.
+Additionally, we assume that $f'(x) \leq 0$ and $f''(x) \leq 0$ on the interior of the interval, so that the set of points $(x, y)$ with $x_0 \leq x \leq x_1$ and $0 \leq y \leq f(x)$ forms a convex set.
+In the previous examples, we had $f(x) = \sqrt{n - x^2}$ on the interval $[0, \sqrt{n}]$ and then $f(x) = n/x$ on the interval $[1, n]$.

+We want to be able to handle this for whatever $f$ we give it, so I'll phrase it in general when I can, but the diagrams from here on will mostly be the circle case, since that one is nicer.

 ---